GENERAL TERMS AND CONDITIONS OF

 - PayPal

-(1) Subject to reservation, a user is entitled at any time to unsubscribe in writing by post or email without giving a reason.
-At the same time, it is possible to completely and personally deactivate it within the data and settings in the user account.
-The previously concluded contractual relationship is thus terminated.
-However, the user is obliged to pay the contractual usage fee in full without being entitled to a prorated refund for the unused contractual period.
+(1) Subject to certain conditions, a user is entitled to unsubscribe at any time without giving a reason by sending written notice via post or email.
+Simultaneously, the user has the option to completely and manually deactivate their account within their data and settings.
+This terminates the previously concluded contractual relationship.
+However, the user remains obligated to pay the full contractual usage fee without any entitlement to a pro-rata refund for the unused portion of the contract period.

-(3) The Institute for Rare Earths and Metals AG can terminate the contract at any time at its own discretion, with or without prior notice and without giving reasons.
-The Institute for Rare Earths and Metals AG further reserves the right to remove profiles and/or any content published on the website by or by the user.
-If the Institute for Rare Earths and Metals AG terminates the user's registration and/or removes profiles or published content of the user, the Institute for Rare Earths and Metals AG is under no obligation to inform the user of the reason for the termination or removal .
-Any unused period of time is to be reimbursed to the user in installments.
+(2) The Institute for Rare Earths and Metals Ltd. may terminate the contract at any time at its sole discretion, with or without prior notice and without stating reasons.
+The Institute for Rare Earths and Metals Ltd. further reserves the right to remove profiles and/or any content published on the website by or from the user.
+If the Institute for Rare Earths and Metals Ltd. terminates the user's registration and/or removes the user's profiles or published content, the Institute for Rare Earths and Metals Ltd. is under no obligation to inform the user of the reason for the termination or removal.
+Any unused period will be refunded to the user on a pro rata basis.

-(4) Following each termination of any individual use of the services of the Institute for Rare Earths and Metals AG, the Institute for Rare Earths and Metals AG reserves the right to provide information about this to other registered users with whom the Institute for Rare Erden und Metalle AG assumes that they were in contact with the user.
-The Institute for Rare Earths and Metals AG's decision to terminate the user's registration and/or to notify other users with whom the Institute for Rare Earths and Metals AG assumes or can assume that the user has been in contact is implied does not or does not state that the Institute for Rare Earths and Metals AG makes statements about the individual character, general reputation, personal characteristics or the lifestyle of the user.
+(3) Following the termination of any individual use of the services of the Institute for Rare Earths and Metals Ltd., the Institute for Rare Earths and Metals Ltd. reserves the right to send information about this to other registered users with whom the Institute for Rare Earths and Metals Ltd. believes that the user has been in contact.
+The decision of the Institute for Rare Earths and Metals Ltd. to terminate the user's registration and/or to notify other users with whom the Institute for Rare Earths and Metals Ltd. believes or may believe that the user has been in contact does not imply or in any way constitute statements by the Institute for Rare Earths and Metals Ltd. about the individual character, general reputation, personal characteristics, or lifestyle of the user.

 (1) The Institute for Rare Earths and Metals AG assumes no responsibility for the content and correctness of the information in the registration and profile data of the customer, as well as other content generated by the customer.